Meetings Box for the week of Nov. 15

 Bellows Falls

-Rockingham School Board: 5:30 p.m. at Bellows Falls Middle School – Community Room, and onlinne at wnesu.org.
+Rockingham School Board: 5:30 p.m. at Bellows Falls Middle School – Community Room, and online at wnesu.org.

+Windham Northeast Supervisory Union Budget Committee: 6:30 p.m. at Bellows Falls Union High School Family Engagement Room, and via Zoom (go to wnesu.org for navigation).

 Brattleboro